 We take on claims in the complex business areas of anti-trust violations, including:

 - Exclusive dealing

 In this way, we hold companies and their boards of directors accountable for their actions.

 Results That Mean Business

 When unlawful business practices interfere with healthy market competition through the use of anticompetitive practices and leading to financial damages, Pope McGlamry is there to set things right—and secure substantial awards for those who take the initiative to help others.
 If you have suffered due to violations of antitrust regulations, we can help you.
-Call Pope McGlamry at 877-285-7656 for a consultation with our class action experts.
+Call Pope McGlamry today or submit a free case evaluation to consult with our class action experts.